 Main text features

-There are four main text editing features: bolden, cursive, underline and stripe through.
+There are four main text editing features: bolden, cursive, underline and strike through.
 Besides using the dedicated button in the note you can also enable a few of these features through the use keyboard shortcuts:

 - Bold: Hover over and select the text your want to bold, then press control + B on Windows or command ⌘ + B on Mac to bold text.